IsakThornqvist/1dv609_a1_part_1/README.md

 # Assignment 1 part 1.
-For passing grade E-D
+For passing grade E-D!

 This assignment consists of three parts
  * A practice part for writing and running automated test suites and measure coverage.